For additional information on Anthropology at UC Merced, please visit the Anthropology website.

 For the 2013-2014 program assessment, we examined how well students performed in understanding and engaging the subfields of the discipline (Program Learning Outcome 2).
 The student population sampled included only Anthropology majors at the junior and senior class levels (N=32).
 When assessing this PLO, we examined students’ proficiency in understanding the scope, types of data and integration of the sub-fields, as well as expressing that understanding in writing.
 The students were assessed on these areas with exam questions from two courses.
 We found that:

-- Most Anthropology seniors achieved moderate proficiency or better in three of the four areas, including 86% achieving moderate proficiency or better in writing.
+- Most Anthropology seniors achieved moderate proficiency or better in three of the four areas, including 86 percent achieving moderate proficiency or better in writing.

 We also collected feedback from graduating seniors and alumni through campuswide surveys.
 The results for those surveys are not yet available.

 Student graduates from our program are engaging in graduate studies and careers.
 A few of these after-college endeavors are listed below.

-Student graduates from the Anthropology program are studying at the University of California Merced focusing on world cultures and at the University of Southampton in the UK focusing on archaeological computing.
+Student graduates from the Anthropology program are studying at the University of California, Merced, focusing on world cultures and at the University of Southampton in the UK focusing on archeological computing.

 Student graduates from the Anthropology program are working in a variety of professional settings including national parks, a venture capital company and in research capacities at universities.